anasrana/ems-practicals/docs/19-glm.md

 ## Negative binomial and Poisson regression

-Molecular biologists study the behavior of protein expression in normal and cancerous tissues.
-The hypothesis is that the total number of over-expressed proteins depends on the histopathological-derived tumor subtype and an immune cell contexture measure.
+Molecular biologists study the behaviour of protein expression in normal and cancerous tissues.
+The hypothesis is that the total number of over-expressed proteins depends on the histopathological-derived tumour subtype and an immune cell contexture measure.

 You are provided with data on 314 tumours in the file `nb_data.Rdata`.
 The file contains one `data frame` with the following variables:

 - **`overexpressed_proteins`**: response variable of interest.
-- **`immunoscore`**: gives a standardized measure of immune cell contexture.
+- **`immunoscore`**: gives a standardised measure of immune cell contexture.
 - **`tumor_subtype`**: three-level nominal variable indicating the histopathological sub-type of the tumour.
 The three levels are Unstable, Stable, and Complex

 Let’s load some prerequisite R libraries and the data to produce some summary statistics (*install if required using `install.package()` command* ):